shdrn2402/Eight-week-SQL-challenge/Case Study #4-Data Bank/README.md

 >- customer balance at the end of each month
 >- minimum, average and maximum values of the running balance for each customer
 >- running customer balance column that includes the impact of each transaction
->
->**Using all of the data available - how much data would have been required for each option on a monthly basis?**

 Since the task does not specify rules for calculating storage volumes based on balances, we will define these rules ourselves.